Free Windows Software

 The free program suites listed above will normally satisfy those who don't have highly demanding needs.

 LibreOffice is the recommended choice because it has been updated regularly while the others have not been updated quite as often.
 It is also a user favorite.
+Finally, Libre Office is the default office software included with most Linux distributions.

 The free version of Microsoft Onedrive comes with Microsoft's online office tools as well as 5GB free cloud storage.